panjakubpl/homebridge-ping-tv/README.md

 * accessory: (Required) Must be PingTV.
 * name: (Required) Name of the TV accessory.
 * ipAddress: (Required) IP address of your TV.
+* manufacturer: (Optional) Manufacturer name of the TV accessory.
+* model: (Optional) Model name of the TV accessory.
+* pingInterval: (Optional) Interval in milliseconds between pings (default is 5000).

 Here is an example configuration: